jbernard-bit/GradTracker/replit.md

 GradTrack is a comprehensive job application tracking system designed for recent graduates to organize their job search process.
 The application provides a focused solution for managing job applications, resume versions, and networking contacts, competing with existing tools like Teal and Trac through simplicity and focused functionality.

-The system is currently in development with a working application form component and Firebase backend integration.
-The main dashboard implementation is in progress, requiring completion of the application listing, filtering, and sorting features.
+The system now features a comprehensive multi-view dashboard with Kanban board functionality, following industry standards from platforms like Huntr and Teal.
+The main dashboard includes view switching between Board, List, Map, and Analytics views, with the Kanban board implementing a professional status pipeline.

 # User Preferences